 Artichokes are Mediterranean vegetables.
 The word artichoke comes from Arabic (al-kharshof).
 When the Moors conquered Spain during the Middle-Ages the word passed into Spanish (Alcachofa), and then it passed into English, where it got its present pronunciation and spelling.

 Artichokes are rich in fibre and good for intestinal health.
-In the meantime, broad beans in this delicious aromatic dish provide a lot protein.
+In the meantime, broad beans in this delicious aromatic dish provide a lot of protein.

 frozen artichoke bottoms, thawed